Skip to main content

 José H. Bográn

 José H. Bográn is an international author of novels, short stories, and scripts for television and film.
-His genre of choice is thrillers, but he likes to throw in a twist of romance into the mix.
-He is a freelance writer, a translator, and a university professor of academic writing, public speaking, and English as a second language (ESL).
-He currently lives with his family in Honduras.
+His genre of choice is thrillers, but he likes to throw a twist of others into the mix.
+He is an independent editor and contributing writer to various publications.
+Find him on X, Facebook, & Instagram.